KnpLabs/KnpPaginatorBundle/README.md

 ### Configuration example

-You can configure default query parameter names and templates
+You can configure default query parameter names and templates.

+You need to create a file "config/packages/knp_paginator.yaml".
+The file extension must be "yaml" and not "yml".

 #### YAML:
 ```yaml